s183578/41934-Advanced-BIM-Group-22/A3_UseCase/readme.md

 Exterior walls is collected from the Ifc file and the entity is called IfcWallStandardCase (or IfcWall).
 The walls are needed for the u-value and cardinal orientation (solar radiation).

 Exterior windows is collected from the Ifc and entity is called IfcWindow.
-From the windows the needed information is: total u-value, g-value, size/area and cardinal orientation.
+From the windows the needed information is: total u-value, g-value, size/area and cardinal orientation (solar radiation).

 Exterior louvers and vents are only needed if shading is used on the exterior windows and here they are not always taken from the Ifc files.
 It can be nessecary to get the shading coefficients according to methods from DS/EN 410.